crgimenes/vm86/README.md

 # r86
-Emulate old DOS .com files in the terminal.
+Emulate old DOS .com files in the console.
 It is a simple proof of concept, not a complete emulator.

 ```
 make
-nasm -f bin teste.asm -o teste.com
+nasm -f bin test.asm -o test.com
 ```

 ```
-$./r86 teste.com
+$./r86 test.com
 hello world
 $echo $?
 1